Jonas1312/knowledge-base/base/science-tech-maths/programming/languages/python/python.md

 asyncio.run(my_function())  # Run the function until it is complete.
 ```

-Await is used to pause the function until the coroutine is complete.
-The await keyword can only be used inside an async function.
+Await is used to pause the function until the coroutine is complete. __The await keyword can only be used inside an async function.__

+Await tells Python interpreter to run other code in the meantime, and then return to the await statement later.

 How is it different to threads ?